interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/nominal_behavior.md

 #### Duplicate flights check

-An assumption (**[interuss.automated_testing.rid.ObservationFlightID](../../../requirements/interuss/automated_testing/rid.md)**) this test scenario currently makes is that the flight ID reported by the SP the flight was injected into is the same flight ID that each observer will report.
-This is probably not a robust assumption and should be adjusted.

-This check will fail if an observation contains two flights with the same ID.
+Per **[interuss.automated_testing.rid.observation.UniqueFlights](../../../requirements/interuss/automated_testing/rid/observation.md)**, the same flight ID may not be reported by a Display Provider for two flights in the same observation.

 #### Premature flight check